XP Anti-virus 2011 is a malicious application. Learn how to remove this virus from your computer with easy to follow procedure on this page.

 h Windows will now boot on Safe Mode with Networking.
 Proceed with virus scan as the next step.

-3 Click on the button to start downloading our recommended anti-malware tool.
+3 Click on the button to start downloading our recommended anti-virus tool.
 Save it to an accessible location inside your hard drive or clean USB drive if you are downloading from a different PC.

 4 When finished downloading, locate and double-click the file to install the application.
 Windows' User Account Control will prompt at this point, please click Yes to continue installing the program.